scalameta/metals/docs/new-editor.md

-# Writing a new editor client
+# Integrating a new editor

 Before writing a new editor client, first check if someone else has managed to integrate metals with your favorite text editor.